 For many years Central Car Park was the site of the Blackpool Illuminations switch on event.

-Wikipedia tells us the very outer wall of the car park is the last visible remnant of the 1900 building.
+Wikipedia tells us the very outer wall of the car park at Bonny Street Market is the last visible remnant of the 1900 building.
 Apparently, traces of the platforms can also be seen in the car park.
 We’ll have to go and investigate!

 While you’re here…